Fans and dehumidifier drying a wet wooden subfloor after water damage in a residential room

 • Unusual floor movement under pressure

 If moisture exposure has occurred, quick drying reduces long-term risks.
-Our guide on how to prevent mold under flooring explains how moisture conditions lead to hidden mold growth.
+For prevention after the subfloor is dry, see our guide on how to prevent mold under flooring.

 How Long Does It Take to Dry a Subfloor?